ikeepo/to-be-a-programmer/docs/topics/machine_learning/statistics.md

+# Comcepts
+##### shuffle
+Weather the data is randomly shuffled before being split into training and test sets.
 # [Skewness and Kurtosis](https://www.simplilearn.com/tutorials/statistics-tutorial/skewness-and-kurtosis)
 Under the influence of significant causes, the normal distribution can get distorted.
 The distortion can be calculated using skewness and kurtosis.